clicknium/clicknium-docs/doc/references/python/sap/sapelement/select_item.md

 **Parameters:**
     &emsp;**item[Required]**: str
-        &emsp;&emsp; item string, the item to be selected.
+        &emsp;&emsp; Item string, the item to be selected.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.
+        &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None